avantrec/avantrec.github.io/sonoplus-faq/index.md

 Speaker volume, play/pause, next/previous track are all controlled by the sending device, as with any other AirPlay speaker.

+In the Sonos apps, you'll see that audio is being sent via your SonoPlus:

 ## How does the SonoPlus AirPlay feature work?

 SonoPlus uses the open source [AirConnect](https://github.com/philippe44/AirConnect) software project to provide AirPlay version 1 capabilities to all Sonos players.